Eleanor J. Gibson: Perceptual learning

 Gibson was highly influenced by the work of her husband, James Gibson.
 Together they developed the Gibsonian ecological theory of development.
 This theory influenced her research on perceptual learning.

 Gibson believed that a radically different new view of perceptual learning was needed.
 One of her major studies involved the steps to how children perceive their environment.
 Gibson and her husband argued that the aspect of learning is to strengthen your insight or perception of the environment.
 This process of perceptual learning was deemed a part of differentiation by Gibson and her husband.
 Humans first have the tendency to categorize everything that appears similar into groups.
 In other words, people tend to overgeneralize.
 With perceptual learning, humans can battle the tendency to overgeneralize by learning to make appropriate distinctions, such as the specific patterns and properties of different stimulus.
 An example Gibson and her husband used to describe this is that someone who regularly participates in wine tasting can taste the differences in many wines.
 However, someone participating for the very first time might think many if not all wines taste the same.

 Gibson worked with her husband James on a joint study to explore the perception of nonsense scribbles to clarify this concept of perceptual learning.
 The study consisted of three different groups.
-The first group had ten participants between 6 and 8 year olds.
-The second group had ten participants between 8½ to 11 year olds.
+The first group had ten participants between 6- and 8-year-olds.
+The second group had ten participants between 8½- and 11-year-olds.
 The third group had twelve participants that were adults.

 The participants were tasked to identify one standard scribble from a set of similar scribbles varying in many different dimensions.
 The scribbles contained coils ranging from three to five and they were different in lengths.
 Some coils spiral clockwise while other coils spiral counter-clockwise.
 The experiment had a deck of cards with a different scribble on each card.
 Also included within the deck were various cards printed with other figures.
 The participants were given a target to look at for around 5s.
 They were informed that some of the cards had coils printed on them that are identical to the target.
 Next, each card was presented to the participant for about 3s.
 They were tasked in choosing the cards that were identical to the target.
 In the first trial, the deck of cards consist of 17 scribbles that were similar to the target and 12 other prints that were all very different from both the target and each other.